monk-io/docs/docs/welcome.md

 :::warning important

 We invite you to try everything, but remember that using the experimental features in production might not be a good idea at this point.
-Check back anytime to see which features are being promoted to stable.
+Check back anytime to see which features are being promoted to stabl.

 :::